Role

 • Combating AI hallucinations with trusted internal data

-• Ensuring PII and confidential data are not sent to public models
+• Reducing the chance that PII and confidential data are sent to unapproved model routes

-• Maintaining compliance with GDPR and CCPA data minimization rules
+• Supporting GDPR and CCPA data minimization controls

 • Auditing what data was used to generate an AI response